Mapping lash designs isn’t ‘one-size-fits-all’.

-D curl lashes (as known as CC curl)
+D curl lashes (also known as CC curl)

-D curl lashes are very similar to C curl lash extensions, just curlier.
+D curl is very similar to C curl, just curlier.
 They are especially effective for clients with downward-angled lashes who want a show-stopping look.
 These lashes will brighten and widen the eye and give a noticeable curled effect.

 Because of its dramatic upward curl, if used for clients with upward-angle natural lashes or with heavily hooded eyelids, the extensions may prick the client's eyelids.
 For that reason, D curl is more suitable for clients with downward-angle natural lashes.

-U curl lashes (as known as DD Curl)
+U curl lashes (also known as DD Curl)

-U curl lashes are the curliest lash extensions.
+U curl is the curliest lash extension.
 They are suitable for clients with downward-angled lashes who want the most dramatic doll-like eyelashes.
 These lashes will give a noticeable curled effect.